 1) QuickBooks recommends against having too many transactions in your accounting system - QuickBooks Online is designed for financial reporting, not for operational functions.

-For example, if you have 100's of orders per day, you likely do not want to review each one of them within your accounting system, however, you do need to have a complete confidence that you were paid you the correct amount, and that this payment reconciles correctly to your sales and fees.
+For example, if you have 100's of orders per day, you likely do not want to review each one of them within your accounting system, however, you do need to have complete confidence that you were paid the correct amount, and that this payment reconciles correctly to your sales and fees.